nancchan/saas-customer-onboarding-business-systems/documentation/customer_onboarding_workflow.md

 ## Overview

-This document outlines a simplified SaaS customer onboarding workflow used throughout this project.
+This document outlines the simplified SaaS customer onboarding workflow used throughout this project.

-The objective is to demonstrate how customer information progresses from initial requirements and collection through data validation, CRM onboarding, reporting, and ongoing support while highlighting common validation and implementation activities.
+The objective is to demonstrate how customer information progresses from initial requirements and collection through data validation, CRM onboarding, reporting, testing, and ongoing support.

-The workflow was used as a foundation for identifying business requirements, system requirements, testing activities, and reporting needs throughout the project.
+The workflow provides a foundation for the business requirements, data preparation, Salesforce configuration, testing, and troubleshooting activities demonstrated in the project.

 ---

-# Customer Onboarding Process
+## Customer Onboarding Process

-## 1. Customer Information Collection
+### 1. Customer Information Collection

 Customer information is collected before the onboarding process begins.

 Typical information includes:

-- Customer name
+- Customer Name
 - Company
-- Email address
+- Email Address
-- Phone number
+- Phone

-The accuracy of this information affects every step that follows.
+The accuracy of this information affects the steps that follow.

----

-## 2. Data Validation
+### 2. Data Quality Review

-Customer information is reviewed before importing it into Salesforce.
+Customer information is reviewed before CRM processing.

 Validation activities include: